The Accrued Audit Fees Journal entry relates to audit fees that are incurred but not paid, i.e., to outstanding expenses.

 The two General Ledger (GL) accounts in this transaction are accrued audit fees A/c and audit fees A/c.

 2. Accrued Audit Fees GL is the Personal Account.
-Per Personal Account rule, Debit the receiver and Credit the giver.
+Per the Personal Account rule, Debit the receiver and Credit the giver.

 JE 1 – Journal Entry when Accrued audit fees are incurred:

-Lets say, the Liability is due to M/s.
+Let’s say the Liability is due to M/s.
 ABC & Co.
 Then, the liability GL will be ABC Accrued Audit Fees.
 This approach of naming the GL accounts is more convenient.

 JE 2 – Journal entry when the expenses are paid: